judhajitc/judhajitc.github.io/_pages/about.md

 Welcome!

-I am a Ph.D.
-Candidate at the Department of Agricultural, Food, and Resource Economics at Michigan State University.
+I am a Postdoctoral Fellow at the Department of Agricultural and Resource Economics, Colorado State University.
+I received my Ph.D. from the Department of Agricultural, Food, and Resource Economics at Michigan State University.
 I conduct applied economic research at the intersection of environment, agriculture, and political economy.

 <!---My [**job market paper**](https://judhajitc.github.io/files/JMP Judhajit Chakraborty.pdf) studies the effect of covariate shock- like excess rainfall on perceived relative deprivation.Thank you very much for dropping by!--->